apstal/apstal/README.md

 ## What is Apstal?

-Apstal is a website analytics platform with a built-in AI chatbot.
+Apstal is a website analytics platform with a built-in AI agent.
 Instead of reading charts and dashboards, you just ask questions like:

 - *"Where do my visitors come from?"*
 - *"Which page has the highest bounce rate?"*
 - *"How many sales did I get this week?"*

-Apstal tracks your visitors, records session replays, and lets you talk to your data using text or voice.

 ## Quick Start